Introduction: Achieving More with Predictable Pipeline

 Putting intent data into the context of the greater customer journey is also a huge step in this process.
 By reading into the specific actions of your buyers, what can you discern about their buyer persona or buying situation?
 Where do they currently live in their customer journey?

-While it’s helpful to link buyers to specific topics, focus areas, or solutions, your intent data is only as effective as your ability to put it to good use.
+While linking buyers to specific topics, focus areas, or solutions is helpful, your intent data is only as effective as your ability to put it to good use.

 When it comes to acting on intent signals, different types of buyers require different types of responses depending on the type of intent they demonstrate.